John Moberly (cricketer)

-John Cornelius Moberly (22 April 1848 – 29 January 1928) was an English first-class cricketer, cricket administrator and solicitor.
+John Cornelius Moberly (22 April 1848 – 29 January 1928) was an English first-class cricketer, cricket administrator, and solicitor.

+Early life and education

 The fourth son of the cleric George Moberly, he was born at Winchester in April 1848.
+He was educated at Winchester College from 1858 to 1866 before matriculating at New College, Oxford in 1866.
+He earned a BA in 1869, followed by an MA in 1873.

+Cricket

-He was educated at Winchester College, where he played for the college cricket team.
-From Winchester he matriculated to New College, Oxford.
-After graduating from Oxford, Moberly practiced as a solicitor at Alresford.
-A keen cricketer, he made a single appearance in first-class cricket for Hampshire against Derbyshire at Derby in 1877.
+As a student, Moberly played for Winchester College's cricket team.
+In his adulthood, he made a single appearance in first-class cricket for Hampshire against Derbyshire at Derby in 1877.
 Batting twice in the match, he was dismissed for 27 runs in Hampshire's first innings by Amos Hind, while in their second innings he was dismissed for 4 runs by William Hickton.
 Although he did bowl in first-class cricket, Wisden described him as "a steady and painstaking bowler, varying the pitch considerably, and was sometimes very successful".
 He later served Hampshire County Cricket Club in an administrative capacity, serving for many years as its treasurer and chairman of committee.
 From 1913 to 1918, he served as its president.

+Legal career

+After graduating from Oxford, Moberly practiced as a solicitor in Alresford and later in Southampton.
+He was also an official receiver in bankruptcy.
+He co-founded the Moberly & Wharton practice with his business partner, John Henry Turner Wharton.

+Moberly was appointed a Land Tax commissioner for the "County of Southampton" in 1886.

+Personal life and death

+Moberly married his wife, Caroline (née Hunter) in 1872.
+Together, they had 2 sons and 2 daughters.

-Moberly died at Southampton in January 1928.
-His nephew, Robert Awdry, also played first-class cricket.
+He died at Southampton on 29 January 1928.

+His nephew, Robert Awdry, son of his sister Margaret Helen, also played first-class cricket.